 “Lou” – When a toy stealing bully ruins recess for a playground full of kids, only one thing stands in his way: the “Lost and Found” box.
 Directed by Dave Mullins.
 USA, 7 minutes.

 “Negative Space” – My dad taught me how to pack.
 Directed by Max Porter and Ru Kuwahata.
 France, 6 minutes.

 “Revolting Rhymes” – “Revolting Rhymes” interweaves Dahl’s retellings of classic fairy tales with playful twists and surprising endings.
-The all-star voice cast comprises of Dominic West, David Walliams, Rob Brydon, Tamsin Greig, Bertie Carvel, Rose Leslie, Bel Powley, Gemma Chan and Isaac Hempstead Wright.
+The all-star voice cast comprises Dominic West, David Walliams, Rob Brydon, Tamsin Greig, Bertie Carvel, Rose Leslie, Bel Powley, Gemma Chan, and Isaac Hempstead Wright.
 Based on the book written by Roald Dahl and illustrated by Quentin Blake.
 Directed by Jacob Schuh and Jan Lachauer.
 UK, 29 minutes.

 DOCUMENTARY (estimated running time: 184 minutes)

 “Edith+Eddie” – Edith and Eddie, ages 96 and 95, are America’s oldest interracial newlyweds.
 Their love story is disrupted by a family feud that threatens to tear the couple apart.
 Directed by Laura Checkoway.
 USA, 29 minutes.